 - The change can be in various forms: another character’s action, force majeure, new experience, personal realization, the consequence of one’s own bad deed, or a sporadic event.

-The world is fascinated by her books because of her directness, empathy, attention to detail, and uncomplicated depiction.
+Elena Ferrante is a literary giant — her raw frankness pulls us like flies to honey.
+The world is fascinated by her books because of her storytelling, directness, attention to detail, and uncomplicated depiction.

 She tells her story without shame but makes us feel it.
-Her narration is thrilling because it thrills her that we want more.